 A bottom line?
 Humans usually want safety, comfort, and ease.
 Souls care for none of that; they want to grow, serve, expand, and enjoy adventures and the richness of life.
 From their nonphysical perspective, they remember:

 - no one really dies since our energy/essence cannot be destroyed

 - love is forever since we see our departed loved ones again and again

 - they are one with God/Universe/All That Is—right now and always

 - challenges develop strength of spirit in many ways

 - they come to Earth because of the rich opportunities for loving service, adventure, growth, and enjoyment

-Let me know how I can help you and your loved ones to enjoy the greatest life you have envisioned and shine your inner light brightly.
+Let me know how I can help you and your loved ones to remember who you are, co-create the greatest life you have envisioned, and shine brightly.